arquimedescrivelari/foxpages/readme.md

 ## RESTfull Applications
 REST (Representational State Transfer) is an architectural style that advocates that Web applications should use HTTP as originally intended, where GET, PUT, POST and DELETE requests should be used for query, change, creation, and deletion, respectively.

-Fox Pages Server processes a request as REST whenever the Accept header is "application/json".
+Fox Pages Server processes a request as REST whenever the Accept header is "application/json" or "application/xml".

 More details can be found in the application available on the demo site when signing in with the representative account.

+### BOA Plataform

+With Fox Pages Server you can build a REST API to serve the requests of the BOA platform.
+You can create a complete web application in Visual Foxpro.
+Fox Server Pages will respond to the requests that are send by BOA.
+The data that is send between Fox Server Pages and BOA are easy to understand JSON strings.

+After setting up your Visual Fox pages, you can test the power of this combination.
+Start the demo on https://www.BOA-platform.com or by this direct link: http://demo.boa-platform.com.
+When the login screen appears, you can use the following:

+User: en
+Password: en01
+URL of API server: http://localhost/boa.
+This is your local Fox Pages Server.

+See the demo/boa folder for the sample source code.

 ## Incompatibility with version 2.0
 For FastCGI protocol support, the processing of Request and Response object properties has been changed.